 By Mike McPartlin, Headmaster, Bridgedale Academy

-How valuable is a school for athletes that understands and deals straight up with the fact that boys need physical activity, on a daily basis, and that getting that physical activity improves their academics?
+How about a sports academy for youth athletes that offers a classical education?
+How about a school for athletic boys that understands and deals straight up with the fact that boys need physical activity, on a daily basis, and that getting that physical activity improves academics?

 Boys learn better, boys excel, in such an environment.
 And the benefits can last a lifetime.

-So let’s get to it.
-What follows are my 7 top reasons for boys to attend a school for athletes like Bridgedale Academy.
+So let’s get right to it.
+Here are my 7 top reasons to attend a sports academy like Bridgedale Academy:

 Boys at this age need a daily release for their abundant energy